YouTransactor-SAS/miniPOS-SampleApp/README.md

-# YouTransactor uCube Touch miniPOS
+# Jabil Payment Solutions uCube Touch miniPOS

 ###### Release 1.0.0.9

-This repository provides a step by step documentation for YouTransactor's miniPOS SDK, that enables you to integrate our proprietary card terminal(s) to accept credit and debit card payments (incl.
+This repository provides a step by step documentation for JPS's miniPOS SDK, that enables you to integrate our proprietary card terminal(s) to accept credit and debit card payments (incl.
 VISA, MasterCard, American Express and more).

 The miniPOS is a standolone POS solution which has the connectivity capability via WI-FI and 4G/2G.
 The Payment application runs on the terminal it self.
 The device integrates 3 processors : Modem processor, Secure processor (SVPP) and WI-FI processor.
 The modem processor is the applicatif processor and the mobile connectivity provider.
 The Secure processor manages the communication with the card and the secure operations.
 The WI-FI processor provides the WI-FI connectivity.